Azure/azure-sdk-for-python/sdk/agrifood/azure-agrifood-farming/samples/README.md

 - [sample_attachments.py][attachments_sample] demonstrates FarmBeats' capabaility of storing arbitrary files in context to the various farm hierarchy objects.
 We first attach some files onto a farmer and a farm, and then download all existing attachments for the farmer onto a local directory.

 - [sample_cascade_delete.py][cascade_delete_sample] demonstrates the usage of cascade delete jobs to perform cleanup of farm hierarchy objects.
 A cascade delete job handles the recursive deletion of all dependent data for the given parent resource.
+Use this to clean up the sample resources that you create in the other samples.

 Additionally, for each sample, there are corresponding files in the [`samples/async`][async_samples] directory